11.22.2018

 NO FRENCH FRIES.
 I did that last time I lost weight and its still my mantra.

-No more baked potatoes, I get broccoli or asparagus instead.
+No more baked/mashed potatoes, I get broccoli or asparagus instead.

 No toast or bagels, unless it is a Panera cinnamon one, I am only human people!

 What I still eat...
 I have ice cream at night with my kids (but less) and I like rice no matter what healthier people say about it.
-I still snack on tortilla chips at lunch, but just a couple chips, not the whole basket!
+I can still snack on tortilla chips at lunch (but not everyday), but just a couple chips, not the whole basket!

 I just think about my food more.
 Especially when out to eat, read the labels, and in my work I eat out a lot so it is important.